 The six categories of awards and funding recognise and reward the talented men and women who are making a positive contribution to snowsports.

-The first three awards are new for 2016 - The Thomas Lang Schools Bursary, Student Bursary and Members Green Award - are yearly funding schemes available for schools, students and Ski Club Members, aiming to develop and encourage participation in snowsports.
+The first two awards, introduced in 2016 - The Thomas Lang Schools Bursary and Members Green Award - are yearly funding schemes available for schools, students and Ski Club Members, aiming to develop and encourage participation in snowsports.